 Slice green onions crosswise.
 Mince the green parts and reserve for garnish.

 Chop eggplant at angles into uneven bite-sized pieces.
 This will help prevent it from sticking to the pan.

 Rinse water chestnuts and chop them into halves

 Mix sauce ingredients together in a bowl

-Heat wok and add oil.
+Heat wok on high and add oil.
 Stir-fry chicken a few minutes to sear it, then toss with onions and red bell peppers.